envisioning/vocab/vocab/Model Level.md

 title: Model Level
 summary: Abstraction layer at which an AI or ML model operates, focusing on the specific details and mechanics of the model's architecture and functioning.
 ---
-## Abstraction layer at which an AI or ML model operates, focusing on the specific details and mechanics of the model's architecture and functioning.

-Detailed Explanation:
 The model level in AI and machine learning pertains to the detailed design and structure of a model, encompassing the algorithms, parameters, and data processing techniques it employs.
 This level involves understanding the inner workings of models such as neural networks, decision trees, or support vector machines, and how these models transform input data into predictions or decisions.
 At the model level, researchers and practitioners work on optimizing the architecture, tuning hyperparameters, and improving the model’s performance through various techniques like regularization, feature engineering, and validation.
 This level is crucial for developing models that are both accurate and efficient, as it directly impacts the model’s ability to generalize from training data to unseen data.

 Historical Overview: